EquatorDev/social-share/README.md

 There is a demo page that shows the implementation of each social button.

-Any element on the page can be a social button given that it has at least the class "socialshare-btn" and the data attribute data-social="(channel-name)".
+Any element on the page can be a social button given that it has at least the class "sharepage-btn" and the data attribute data-social="(channel-name)".

 The social channels values accepted are:
     "facebook"